ROCm-DS/hipDF/README.md

 ```

 We also provide [nightly Conda packages](https://anaconda.org/rapidsai-nightly) built from the HEAD
-of our latest development branch.
+of the latest cuDF development branch.

 > [!NOTE]
 > hipDF is supported only on Linux, and with Python versions 3.9 and later.